-Homework will be assigned regularly at the beginning of class and the previous week's material is due Tuesday by 5pm with 20 minutes set aside on Thursdays to answer homework questions.
-If completed early, you may turn these in to the Homework folder on Tuesday at the end of class, otherwise slide your stapled assignment under my office door in GWP 430 by 5pm on Tuesday.
-No late homework will be accepted however you are allowed to rewrite one of the individually completed homework assignments before the final exam.
+Homework will be assigned regularly at the beginning of class and the previous week's material is due Tuesday by 4pm with 20 minutes set aside on Thursdays to answer homework questions.
+If completed early, you may turn these in to the Homework folder on Tuesday at the end of class, otherwise slide your stapled assignment under my office door in MDS 303C by 4pm on Tuesday.
+No late homework will be accepted.